emberjs/rfcs/text/0000-interactive-app-creation.md

 1. We could set the default language to US English (the default language of the Ember project) and not have an interactive option at all.

 ## Unresolved questions
-1. Do we have a good way to make this a good experience for developers who use assistive technology?

 As we identify additional unresolved questions, we will add them here.